flesueur/mi-lxc/doc/TUTORIAL.md

 The _template_ field describes the template of the group, here it will also be an as-bgp.
 The _asn, asdev, neighbors4, neighbors6_ and _interfaces_ fields must be adjusted:
 * _asn_ is the AS number, as declared in `MI-IANA.en.txt`
-* _asdev_ is the network interface that will be connected to the organization's _internal_ network (the one that has the IPs linked to the AS, this will be eth1 in the example)
+* _asdev_ is the network interface that will be connected to the organization's _internal_ network (the one that has the IPs linked to the AS, this will be eth1 here)
 * _neighbors4_ are the BGP4 peers for IPv4 routing (in the format _IP\_du\_pair as ASN\_du\_pair_)
 * _neighbors6_ are the BGP6 peers for IPv6 routing (optional, in _IP\_du\_pair as ASN\_du\_pair_ format)
 * _interfaces_ describes the network interfaces of the router of this AS (despite the misleading indentation, it is indeed a parameter of the as-bgp template).
-For each interface, you must specify its bridge, ipv4 and ipv6 (optional) statically here.
+For each interface, you must statically specify its bridge, ipv4 and ipv6 (optional) here.
 In this example:
   * _transit-a_ is the bridge operated by the operator Transit-A, connecting to it allows to go to the other AS, it is necessary to use a free IP in its network 100.64.0.40/24 and this interface will be the external interface _eth0_
   * _milxc-lan_ is the internal bridge of this organization, it is associated with an IP of its AS.
 Its name must **imperatively** start with the name of the group + "-", here "milxc-", and not be too long (max 15 characters, kernel level network interface naming constraint)